Marvin Freeman: Biography

 During his time with the Braves, Freeman began to find a level of control that he never previously experienced during his professional career, as he posted a K/BB ratio of over 2-to-1 for the first time.
 He was also used primarily as a reliever, which brought a decent amount of success to the lanky right-hander in his late-20s.
 He made 101 regular season appearances for Atlanta from 1990–92, accruing a 9-5 record with a 3.16 ERA with 87 strikeouts compared to 45 walks.
-He was a very solid contributor to two teams that went to the World Series, though he didn't have great success in the postseason (14.73 ERA in 3 appearances during the '92 NLCS).
-Freeman came back down to earth a bit in 1993, as his ERA rose to 6.08 and he only pitched in 21 games, partly due to injuries.
+He was a solid contributor to two teams that went to the World Series, though he didn't have great success in the postseason (14.73 ERA in 3 appearances during the '92 NLCS).
+Freeman had a down year in 1993, as his ERA rose to 6.08 and he only pitched in 21 games, partly due to injuries.
 He was released by the Braves after the season, and signed by the Colorado Rockies four days later.

 Despite not starting a single game since 1990, Freeman won a spot in the starting rotation for the Rockies heading into 1994 after Kent Bottenfield broke his hand in late February.
 Freeman finished the '94 season with a 10-2 record and a 2.80 ERA.
 Had he pitched enough innings to qualify, that ERA would have been second behind only Greg Maddux, who unanimously won the Cy Young Award that season.
 Freeman finished fourth in the voting – the highest finish by any Rockies pitcher until 2010 when Ubaldo Jimenez finished third.
 One of the more special moments of that season for Freeman came in a June 13 game against the Braves at Fulton County Stadium, in which for the first time in 17 tries, the Rockies finally beat the Braves behind Freeman, who outdueled Tom Glavine by going seven innings and allowing just one run on eight hits while striking out three.
-Freeman's magical run was cut short by the 1994 MLB players' strike.
+However, Freeman's stellar season was cut short by the 1994 MLB players' strike.